 I purchased my travel insurance from Pacific Cross.
 They offer individual plans for ages between 15 to 75 years old.
 You can ask for a quotation through their website, after which you will be contacted by their representative via email.
 Minimum coverage for Schengen states is €30,000, however, Pacific Cross asks for minimum coverage of €45,000.
 To cover my entire trip, I paid ₱2,826 ($53.58).

-10. Birth Certificate: If you are married, you need to show your marriage certificate, but for single people, a copy of birth certificate will suffice.
+10. Birth Certificate: If you are married, you need to show your marriage certificate, but for single people, a copy of the birth certificate will suffice.

 11. Passport-sized photo: I brought two but they only require 1 piece of 45 mm x 35 mm photo for the application form.
-Wear a collared shirt when getting your photo taken, in a white background.
+Wear a collared shirt when getting your photo taken, on a white background.
 Make sure your ears are showing and not covered by your hair.
 Your head must be on a level with the camera, and as much as possible, do not smile.

-12. Bank Certificate: The next requirements you have to prepare is the proof of your financial capability starting with a Bank Certificate.
+12. Bank Certificate: The next requirement you have to prepare is proof of your financial capability starting with a Bank Certificate.
 Some banks like BDO will only issue this from the branch where you opened your account.
 Thankfully, this is not a problem with BPI where you can get one from any of their branches for ₱200 ($3.79).

 13. Bank Statement: Another document you need to submit is the bank statement.
 It needs to show at least 3 months’ worth of bank transactions.
 As with the amount of the show money, there is no specific amount that they require, but you have enough to cover all of your expenses for your trip.
 A general tip is that you have at least a budget of €65 (₱3,902.21) per day.
 For example, you must have at least €650 (₱39,022.06) in your bank account if you are staying for 10 days.
 This, however only applies to people who have provided proof of booked accommodation.
 Without it, your daily budget should be €120 (₱7,204.07).